 Using a color-accurate monitor is only half of the equation to get accurate prints.
-The second part is making sure viewing conditions match those of the original specifications of the Adobe RGB standard.
-Amongst other factors, setting your monitor’s brightness to the right level ensures that colors in your prints look just like they did on your screen.
+The second part is making sure the viewing conditions match those of the original specification of the Adobe RGB standard.
+Amongst other factors, setting your monitor’s brightness to the right level ensures that the colors on your prints look just like they did on your screen.

-All of our AQCOLOR SW series monitors already have a default brightness of 150 nits out of the box, meaning you don’t need to make any adjustments on your side.
-Regardless of the maximum brightness of the AQCOLOR monitor you choose, you can rest assured colors will look right when working with default brightness as-is.
+All of our AQCOLOR SW-series monitors already have a default brightness of 150 nits out of the box, meaning you don’t need to make any adjustments on your side.
+Regardless of the maximum brightness of the AQCOLOR monitor you choose, you can rest assured colors will look right when working with the default brightness.